 The Albemarle sound is a shallow body of water; the “deep water” range is 12′ – 18′.
 These waters are home to many crab fishermen; crab pot floats are to be found virtually throughout the sound.
 The sound lies geographically East-West, and the prevailing winds are from the West and Southwest.
 Winds greater than 15 kts can raise uncomfortable beam seas for North-South crossings.
 Winds greater that 20 kts can produce uncomfortable chop in all directions.

 While not technically part of the ICW, this “loop” is centered around the ICW Routes from Norfolk/Portsmouth to the southbound ICW at the Alligator River in North Carolina.
 The “Albemarle Loop” is a cruising route that touches some wonderful and oft-overlooked venues.
 On the Crystal Coast, the towns of Manteo and Ocracoke are excellent stops.
 On the Western Albemarle, the towns of Edenton and Plymouth are delightful.
 The history of the Albemarle dates to the earliest English colonists.
 At Manteo, visit the Lost Colony Plantation.
 At Edenton, visit the revolutionary period Chowan County Courthouse, St. Paul’s Church, learn of the ladies of the Edenton Tea Party, and visit many other historical sites.
 Here is a link to information on the Albemarle Loop: http://albemarleloop.com.

 Click Here To View the Cruisers’ Net’s North Carolina Marina Directory Listing For Manteo Waterfront Marina

 Click Here To View the Cruisers’ Net North Carolina Marina Directory Listing For Albemarle Plantation Marina

-Click Here To View the North Carolina Cruisers’ Net Marina Directory Listing For Elizabeth City’s Mariner’s Wharf Docks
+Click Here To View the North Carolina Cruisers’ Net Marina Directory Listing For the Mariner’s Wharf Elizabeth City Docks